isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     // can only accept ints for which you are willing to share ownership void g(shared_ptr<int>);

-    // doesn’t change ownership, but requires a particular ownership of the caller void h(const unique_ptr<int>&);
+    // doesn't change ownership, but requires a particular ownership of the caller void h(const unique_ptr<int>&);

     // accepts any int